About Garvington Creative

 We make our decisions based on emotion and intuition, only to rationalize them after the fact.

-If you want your marketing to work, it doesn’t require you to be a great storyteller, but the use of story form is key.
-My approach to marketing is to use stories and storytelling techniques to make you memorable and enticing.
+If you want your marketing to work, it doesn’t require you to be a great storyteller, but the use of business storytelling techniques is key.
+My approach to marketing is to use stories and storytelling techniques to make your brand memorable and enticing.
 Sometimes those stories are richly inspiring, or hilarious, or outrageous.
 But if nothing else, they paint an inviting picture for your clients.

 - People interpret the world through stories, not hard facts.